Casino de Paris

 The first building at this location where shows could be mounted was erected by the Duc de Richelieu around 1730, while after the Revolution the site was renamed Jardin de Tivoli and was the venue for fireworks displays.
 In 1880 it became the Palace Theatre, which housed shows of different types, including wrestling.

-It was at the beginning of the First World War, however, that the modern Casino de Paris began to take shape, when the venue was converted into a cinema and music hall.
-After the bombardments of the First World War caused performances to be interrupted, the revue format was resumed, one which lasted through a good part of the twentieth century.
+At the beginning of the First World War, the modern Casino de Paris began to take shape when the venue was converted into a cinema and music hall.
+After the war's bombardments interrupted performances, the revue format was resumed, one which lasted through a good part of the twentieth century.

-Over the decades, performers who have played the Casino de Paris have included Mistinguett, Maurice Chevalier, Josephine Baker, Micheline Bernardini, Tino Rossi, Line Renaud, Shakin' Stevens, Carla Bruni, Violetta Villas, Georges Guétary, and Zizi Jeanmaire; writers who have contributed work have included Serge Gainsbourg and Jean Ferrat; Yves Saint Laurent designed for the Casino in the 1970s, and poster artists have included Erté and Jules Chéret.
+The hall has hosted performances by Mistinguett, Maurice Chevalier, Josephine Baker, Micheline Bernardini, Tino Rossi, Essi Moh, Line Renaud, Shakin' Stevens, A-ha, Carla Bruni, Violetta Villas, Georges Guétary, and Zizi Jeanmaire.
+Writers who have contributed work have included Serge Gainsbourg and Jean Ferrat; Yves Saint Laurent designed for the Casino in the 1970s, and poster artists have included Erté and Jules Chéret.

+The restaurant Le Perroquet is on the mezzanine of the foyer under the large glass roof of the Casino de Paris.